 Another writing element I liked was the fact that every character besides the protagonist isn’t a complete worthless idiot, so Kingdom Come avoided that common RPG pitfall too (one that BioWare and Bethesda fall into the most).
 Some characters are clearly far more clever and wise than Henry, one of the best examples being the Inquisitor during the “Madonna of Sasau” quest.
 You’re not the only character scheming in this story, nor are you the best at it.

 Ultimately, Kingdom Come’s writing really succeeds as historical fiction, never insulting history like so many games do today (especially multiplayer shooters such as Call of Duty: Vanguard and Battlefield V).
-It also has a charming sense of humor.
+It also has a charming sense of humor and so much character!
+You may want to get Henry drunk occasionally, especially in the quests that allow for such options.
+Be sure to pursue side quests in this game.
+This is one of very few open world games I’ve played in which every single quest is at least good and significant, and it accomplishes this despite being a 100+ hour game!

 Kingdom Come: Deliverance is a CryEngine game released in 2018.
-It only supports DirectX 11, but does use global illumination so it’s going to age quite well visually.
-Its global illumination lighting system is closest in quality to that of Red Dead Redemption 2 without ray tracing, and of course isn’t on the level of good hardware ray traced solutions like that of Metro Exodus: Enhanced Edition, nor is it on the level of Unreal Engine 5’s Lumen software ray tracing, but it is still beautiful.
+It only supports DirectX 11, but does use global illumination so it’s going to age quite well visually… at least until ray traced global illumination on par with Metro Exodus Enhanced Edition or better becomes the norm.
+Its global illumination lighting system is closest in quality to that of Red Dead Redemption 2 without ray tracing, and of course isn’t on the level of good hardware ray traced solutions like in the aforementioned Metro , nor is it on the level of Unreal Engine 5’s Lumen software ray tracing, but it is still beautiful.

 On that note, night time is generally best avoided at lower levels, even though the game’s torches last forever (despite the game having lanterns, something I hope the sequel addresses at least as a difficulty option).
 It is very dark due to the lack of modern day light pollution, and even with a torch your visual range is very limited.
 Higher level players may find nights to be an opportunity though, since higher level bandits are more active then, and their loot can make you rich.